wilsonrc/Android-Learning-Resources/README.md

 ### Testing
 - [Effective Android Testing for Mobile Developers](https://www.linkedin.com/learning/effective-android-testing-for-mobile-developers) This course will teach you the difference between knowing how to implement testing and knowing when and why to do it.

+### Kotlin
+- [Kotlin Bootcamp for Programmers](https://www.udacity.com/course/kotlin-bootcamp-for-programmers--ud9011) This course will teach you the essentials of the Kotlin programming language from Kotlin experts at Google.